Microlocal Analysis of Quantum Fields on Curved Spacetimes

-If $(M, g)$ is asymptotically flat with {\em past time infinity}, see \cite[Appendix A]{Mo2} for a precise definition, then $u=-\infty$ corresponds to an actual point $i^{-}$ of $\tilde{M}$, and the situation is essentially the same as the one in Subsect. \ref{sec10.2}, ie $(M, g)$ is modulo a conformal transformation the interior of a smooth, future lightcone.
+If $(M, g)$ is asymptotically flat with {\em past time infinity}, see \cite[Appendix A]{Mo2} for a precise definition, then $u=-\infty$ corresponds to an actual point $i^{-}$ of $\tilde{M}$, and the situation is essentially the same as the one in Section \ref{sec10.2}, i.e. $(M, g)$ is modulo a conformal transformation the interior of a smooth, future lightcone.

 In more complicated situations, like the Schwarzschild spacetime, see \cite{DMP3} or cosmological spacetimes, see \cite{DMP4}, it is necessary to prove some decay estimates of $\varrho_{\scri^{-}}\phi$ and its derivative in $u$ when $u\to -\infty$ to ensure that $\varrho_{\scri^{-}}\Sol(P)\subset H^{1}(\scri^{-})$.
 The discussion of these estimates is beyond the scope of this survey.